chapel, college, Prayer, Worship

 You can follow Day of Prayer via the Twitter hashtag #GCDayofPrayer.
 (Gordon College on Twitter is @GordonCollege.)
 Read the Day of Prayer press release here.

-2 Responses to “SEEK: Day of Prayer”
+2 thoughts on “SEEK: Day of Prayer

 What do you think?